The most direct way to insert custom code into a portal engine-based website is using standard ASCX user controls.

 Name the folder according to the code name of your site.

-This ensures that the system exports the folder along with your site when you export it to another instance of Kentico.
+- This ensures that the system exports the folder along with your website when you deploy it to another instance of Kentico.

 Create a Web User Control in the new folder and set its name to GetTime.ascx.

 Drag the following ASP.NET controls onto the page from the toolbox and set their properties: